Niels Schønberg Kurtzhals: Biography

 Kurtzhals was born in Copenhagen on 25 June 1772, the son of master mason Asman/Asmond Kurtzhals and Erika Elisa Schønberg.
 He completed a mason's apprenticeship under court mason Johan Heinrich Brandemann and was then admitted to the Royal Danish Academy of Fine Arts where he won the small silver medal in 1789 and the large silver medal in 1789.
-He unsuccessfully competed for the Academy's gold medal in 1793 and 1891.
+In 1793 and again in 1791, he unsuccessfully competed for the Academy's gold medal.

 Career

-Schønberg Kurtzhals was established as a master mason in 1796 and profited form the enormous need for construction services that had followed from the extensive destruction caused by the Great Fire of 1795 the previous year.
+Schønberg Kurtzhals was established as a master mason in 1796 and profited from the enormous need for construction services that had followed from the extensive destruction caused by the Great Fire of 1795 the previous year.
 He also worked for Christian Frederik Hansen on the rebuilding of the Church of Our Lady.

 He eventually became an alderman of the Mason's Guild in Copenhagen.
 He was also a captain in the Fire Brigade and acted as valuer for Kjøbenhavns Brandforsikring (Copenhagen Fire Insurance) Fund.